Pogant/Investing.com-Client-/README.md

 Use 'http://localhost:PORT_ASSIGNED_BY_HTTP_SERVER' to make requests to the server without being CORS-blocked by Chrome.

-Make sure that in app.js config variable (line 20) server domain and port we set as accordingly.
+Make sure that in app.js config variable (line 20) server domain and port are set accordingly.